ChrisMuga/crowd-funding/README.md

  ## create

-  this is the registration function for users, utilizies sequelize js...
+  this is the registration function for users, utilizies sequelize js for ORM issues and bcrypt js for hashing passwords

+  ## validate-user

+    handles authentication operations and validates a user's credential's credibility before rendering their home/profile pages.